 - Data Protection

-For information about the available psycho/social support for emergency responder volunteers, head to Lifelines Scotland.
+- Lifelines Scotland - for information about the psycho/social support available for emergency responder volunteers.

 What support can Fife Council provide?

-Please contact the Fife Council Emergency Resilience Team if you are interested in developing a Community Emergency Plan.
+Please contact the Fife Council Emergency Resilience Team using the contact details below.

 For information relating to insurance cover for community emergency resilience activities led by a Community Council/sub-group, please visit this page: Public Liability Insurance.